Irfan-Chowdhury/DevProNotes/pages/MultiTenancySetup.md

 ```

 ### routes/tenant.php
-Just put the code before your existing code .
+During install the package, a route file name `routes/tenant.php` will be created automatically.
+Just move your `web.php` file code to `tenant.php`.
+But before use this codes (already some codes will exists) and paste your code in group block.

 ```
+declare(strict_types=1);

+use Illuminate\Support\Facades\Route;
+use Stancl\Tenancy\Middleware\InitializeTenancyByDomain;
+use Stancl\Tenancy\Middleware\PreventAccessFromCentralDomains;

 Route::middleware(['XSS', 'web',InitializeTenancyByDomain::class, PreventAccessFromCentralDomains::class])->group(function () {

     // Your existing route code